Gerry84/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](https://github.com/Gerry84/kickstarter-analysis/blob/master/Outcomes_vs_Goals.png)

 ## Results
-* What are two conclusions you can draw about the Theater Outcomes based on Launch Date?
-  First conculsion is that launches have been predominately successful There have been very little cancelation
+* What are two conclusions you can draw about the Theater Outcomes based on Launch Date?/n First conculsion is that launches have been predominately successful/n There have been very little cancelation/n
-* What can you conclude about the Outcomes based on Goals?
-  There have been no cancelations
+* What can you conclude about the Outcomes based on Goals?/n There have been no cancelations/n
-* What are some limitations of this dataset?
+* What are some limitations of this dataset?/n
-  We cannot see when the launch was canceled
+  We cannot see when the launch was canceled/n
-  Results are provided in different currencies
+  Results are provided in different currencies/n
-* What are some other possible tables and/or graphs that we could create?
-  Graph and tables of different subcategories
-  Analysis on which categories got canceled or failed the most
+* What are some other possible tables and/or graphs that we could create?/n Graph and tables of different subcategories/n Analysis on which categories got canceled or failed the most/n